 Japanese Americans fight in the war while their families are imprisoned

 As the war grew, President Franklin D. Roosevelt created a Japanese American army unit to fight in Europe.
-More than a hundred young men from the camp volunteered to serve, while their families were forced to remain in the camps.
+More than a hundred young men from Topaz volunteered to serve, while their families were forced to remain in the camps.
 Many families saw war service as a way to prove their loyalty to the United States, in spite of the injustices they faced.